gitlabhq/gitlab-runner/docs/configuration/tls-self-signed.md

 **This solves the `x509: certificate signed by unknown authority` problem when registering a runner.**

-For existing Runners, the same error can be shown in Runner logs when trying to check the jobs:
+For existing runners, the same error can be shown in runner logs when trying to check the jobs:

 ```plaintext
 Couldn't execute POST against https://hostname.tld/api/v4/jobs/request: